Airswiftio/SCF/soroban/README.md

 ## Environment
 Follow the steps according to https://soroban.stellar.org/docs/getting-started/setup
 * For convenience, the repository contains scripts for deploying and bumping smart contracts.
 Specify the network name in the `network_name` file, the contents of which will be passed to any `--network` argument in the deploy and bump scripts.
-* To automatically bump the scripts
+* To automatically bump the contracts, you can call the scripts at regular intervals via crontab.
+Once per month is enough on official Stellar mainnet/testnet/futurenet.
+For networks running on local Stellar quickstart images, it may be better to bump once per week due to the quicker ledger time.

 ## Build
 1. ```bash